by Texas Homesteader~

 Putting It All Together

-There was leftover pasta sauce from my homemade ravioli.
+I had leftover pasta sauce from my homemade ravioli.
 So into a bowl I added squash strands, the leftover sauce & the sauteed veggies and stirred it all to mix.
+If you don’t have leftover pasta sauce available, you’re wanting just enough to coat the spaghetti squash strands.
+It will vary depending upon how saucy you like it and how big your spaghetti squash is.

 The filled squash shells were placed into a microwave-safe casserole dish and placed it in the microwave on high for 1 minute, just long enough to melt the cheese.
 VOILA!